SelenaMa9812/SelenaMa9812/README.md

 👋 Hi, I’m Yidi Ma，currently studying at the School of Data Science in Fudan University.
 I firmly chose this direction from the pilot major named Big Data Management and Application beginning in Harbin Institute of Technology in 2018.
 After graduation, I attended graduate school at Fudan University in 2020，because Fudan was the first university in China to establish the School of Data Science in 2016.

-Programming is difficult, but each time when I finish my coding, it brings me happiness, which can never be compared with any entertainments or games!
+Programming debug is difficult, but each time when I finish my coding and make my thoughts run efficiently by the computer brings me happiness, which can never be compared with any entertainments or games!

 My first two internships were in the financial engineering team and the quantitative and fund research team in the securities firm, but my first task was to complete the fundamental research of all industries. . .
 I have collected the research framework of all equity industries, but it was difficult for me to grasp the essence. . .
 With the background of Science, I had no experience in each major direction of finance at that time. . .